metio/terraform-provider-k8s/docs/data-sources/apps_kubeblocks_io_component_definition_v1alpha1_manifest.md

 - `annotations` (Map of String) If ServiceType is LoadBalancer, cloud provider related parameters can be put here More info: https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer.
 - `disable_auto_provision` (Boolean) Indicates whether the automatic provisioning of the service should be disabled.
 If set to true, the service will not be automatically created at the component provisioning.
 Instead, you can enable the creation of this service by specifying it explicitly in the cluster API.
 - `pod_service` (Boolean) Indicates whether to create a corresponding Service for each Pod of the selected Component.
 When set to true, a set of Services will be automatically generated for each Pod, and the 'roleSelector' field will be ignored.
-The names of the generated Services will follow the same naming pattern: '$(serviceName)-$(podOrdinal)'.
-The podOrdinal is zero-based, meaning it starts from 0 for the first Pod and increments for each subsequent Pod.
+The names of the generated Services will follow the same suffix naming pattern: '$(serviceName)-$(podOrdinal)'.
 The total number of generated Services will be equal to the number of replicas specified for the Component.
-Example usage:  '''yaml name: my-service serviceName: my-service generatePodOrdinalService: true spec: type: NodePort ports: - name: http port: 80 targetPort: 8080 '''  In this example, if the Component has 3 replicas, three Services will be generated: - my-service-0: Points to the first Pod (podOrdinal: 0) - my-service-1: Points to the second Pod (podOrdinal: 1) - my-service-2: Points to the third Pod (podOrdinal: 2)  Each generated Service will have the specified spec configuration and will target its respective Pod.
+Example usage:  '''yaml name: my-service serviceName: my-service podService: true disableAutoProvision: true spec: type: NodePort ports: - name: http port: 80 targetPort: 8080 '''  In this example, if the Component has 3 replicas, three Services will be generated: - my-service-0: Points to the first Pod (podOrdinal: 0) - my-service-1: Points to the second Pod (podOrdinal: 1) - my-service-2: Points to the third Pod (podOrdinal: 2)  Each generated Service will have the specified spec configuration and will target its respective Pod.
 This feature is useful when you need to expose each Pod of a Component individually, allowing external access to specific instances of the Component.
 - `role_selector` (String) Extends the above 'serviceSpec.selector' by allowing you to specify defined role as selector for the service.
 When 'roleSelector' is set, it adds a label selector 'kubeblocks.io/role: {roleSelector}' to the 'serviceSpec.selector'.
 Example usage:  roleSelector: 'leader'  In this example, setting 'roleSelector' to 'leader' will add a label selector 'kubeblocks.io/role: leader' to the 'serviceSpec.selector'.
 This means that the service will select and route traffic to Pods with the label 'kubeblocks.io/role' set to 'leader'.
-Note that if 'generatePodOrdinalService' sets to true, RoleSelector will be ignored.
-The 'generatePodOrdinalService' flag takes precedence over 'roleSelector' and generates a service for each Pod.
+Note that if 'podService' sets to true, RoleSelector will be ignored.
+The 'podService' flag takes precedence over 'roleSelector' and generates a service for each Pod.
 - `service_name` (String) ServiceName defines the name of the underlying service object.
 If not specified, the default service name with different patterns will be used:  - CLUSTER_NAME: for cluster-level services - CLUSTER_NAME-COMPONENT_NAME: for component-level services  Only one default service name is allowed.
 Cannot be updated.
 - `spec` (Attributes) Spec defines the behavior of a service. https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#spec-and-status (see [below for nested schema](#nestedatt--spec--services--spec))